nhasley/Vender-Node/README.md

 ## App Must:
-☐ Have at least 2 data entities in addition to the "User" Model.
+X Have at least 2 data entities in addition to the "User" Model.
 One entity that represents the main functional idea for your app and another with a 1:M or M:M relationship with that main entity (embedded or referenced).

 ☐ Use OAuth authentication. (lesson this week)